b3kt/aviation-api-wrapper/QUICK_START.md

 # 🚀 Quick Start Guide

-Panduan cepat untuk menjalankan Aviation API dalam 5 menit!
+Quick guide to running the Aviation API in 5 minutes!

 ## Prerequisites Checklist